-The group is made up of board members, and the Youth Services Manager, Senior Youth Worker and external member, and has a specific Terms of Reference.
+The group is made up of board members, and the Director of Youth Services, Senior Youth Worker and external member, and has a specific Terms of Reference.
 This subgroup does not make final decisions but rather supports the development of safeguarding policies and procedures on behalf of the board.